owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 **The finding:** Users who average 16,000 steps per day still sit for 18+ hours.
 Steps and sedentary time are not inversely correlated.

-**Why this is analytically interesting:** Most people — and most wearable apps — treat step count as the primary proxy for health.
+**Why this is analytically interesting:** Most people (and most wearable apps) treat step count as the primary proxy for health.
 This analysis shows that a user can "win" on steps and still spend the majority of their day sedentary.
 The two metrics are independent, which means step count alone is insufficient as a health signal.

 **How I measured it:** Aggregated `SedentaryMinutes` from the daily activity file to a per-user average, converted to hours.
 Plotted against average daily steps in a scatter chart.
-The lack of negative correlation is the finding — if steps and sedentary time were inversely related, the scatter would show a clear downward slope.
+The lack of negative correlation is the finding.
+If steps and sedentary time were inversely related, the scatter would show a clear downward slope.
 It doesn't.

 **CDC connection:** The 6.5 hours national sedentary average becomes the benchmark line on the chart.
-The Fitbit cohort averages significantly higher — 11–22 hours sedentary per day depending on the user — which is striking even accounting for sleep being counted as sedentary in this dataset.
+The Fitbit cohort averages significantly higher — 11–22 hours sedentary per day depending on the user, which is striking even accounting for sleep being counted as sedentary in this dataset.

 **Interview talking point:** "I noticed that the most active users by step count were also among the most sedentary by sitting time.
-That's counterintuitive, and it's exactly the kind of insight a product team would want to surface — because it changes what the app should tell users."
+That's counterintuitive, and it's exactly the kind of insight a product team would want to surface because it changes what the app should tell users."

 ---